Exclusive, groundbreaking studies

 This study takes an in-depth look at policies promoting agricultural market stability and global trade development.
 Based on a fresh analysis of the exogenous and endogenous origins of price volatility and an understanding of the financialization of agricultural markets, it suggests principles for global agricultural governance.

-Affordable Energy and Economic Development: Issues and Challenges in the Coming Decade
+Affordable Energy and Economic Development: The Role of Electric Cooperatives in the 21st Century

 Author : National Rural Electric Cooperative Association (NRECA)